Conroy Skymonster

-The Conroy Skymonster (CL-44-0) is a 1960s United States specialized cargo aircraft based on the Canadair CL-44 freighter, with an outsize fuselage.
+The Conroy Skymonster (CL-44-0) was a 1960s United States specialized cargo aircraft based on the Canadair CL-44 freighter, with an outsize fuselage.
+It was a follow-on by the designer of the Aero Spacelines Guppy series of aircraft.

 Design and development

+John M. Conroy had earlier been the founder of Aero Spacelines, which had created the Guppy series of aircraft designed to carry outsize cargo based on the C-97 platform, which were instrumental in the NASA Apollo Program.

-The aircraft was designed by John M. Conroy as a transport aircraft that could be used to ferry three Rolls-Royce RB.211 jet engines from Belfast, Northern Ireland, to Palmdale, California, United States.
+The Skymonster was the same general concept, but based on the Canadair CL-44 platform.
+The aircraft was designed as a transport aircraft that could be used to ferry three Rolls-Royce RB.211 jet engines from Belfast, Northern Ireland, to Palmdale, California, United States.
 The engines were to be installed on the Lockheed L-1011 TriStar airliner.

+In 1969 Conroy and the CL-44-0 lost a bidding contest for RB.211 transport to Saturn Airways flying the Lockheed L-100-30 Hercules (civilian version of the C-130) (Canada's Pacific Western Airlines (PWA) initially won the competition but the UK government refused PWA access to the UK).
+Conroy complained to an appeals court about the outcome on anti-trust grounds (Lockheed making both the L-1011 and the Hercules), but the Civil Aeronautics Board (CAB; which tightly regulated the US airline business at the time), directed by the appeals court to investigate and explain the anti-trust aspects, saw nothing untoward, noting that in the end, Saturn's bid was lower, and Saturn was interested in the L-100 apart from the L-1011 program: it needed a new aircraft type to once again make it competitive in US military charter bidding.

 The Skymonster was derived from a Canadair CL-44 freighter, in turn a derivative of the Bristol Britannia.
 It features an enlarged fuselage, like the Aero Spacelines Mini Guppy, which was produced by Jack Conroy's previous company, Aero Spacelines.

-The conversion was performed outdoors, under covered scaffolding, at the Santa Barbara California airport.
+The conversion was performed outdoors, under covered scaffolding, at the Santa Barbara, California (SBA) airport.
 The nose section was built using foam covered with fiberglass, while the larger fuselage was constructed using conventional aluminum structure.